-- A physical connection that incorporates the data line MDIO and the clock line MDC. - A specific protocol that operates across the aforementioned physical connection that allows an external controller to communicate with the KSZ8794CNX device. - Access to a set of eight 16-bit registers, consisting of 8 standard MIIM Registers [0:5h], 1d and 1f MIIM registers per port.
+- A physical connection that incorporates the data line MDIO and the clock line MDC. - A specific protocol that operates across the aforementioned physical connection that allows an external controller to communicate with the KSZ8795CLX device. - Access to a set of eight 16-bit registers, consisting of 8 standard MIIM Registers [0:5h], 1d and 1f MIIM registers per port.

-The MIIM Interface can operate up to a maximum clock speed of 25MHz MDC clock.
+The MIIM interface MDC/MDIO can operate up to a maximum clock speed of 25MHz MDC clock.

-The following table depicts the MII Management Interface frame format.
+Table 6 depicts the MII management interface frame format.